REGISTER NOW OPEN

-A strong foundation in the primary (elementary) Mathematics has enabled Singapore students to achieve top rankings at global benchmarking surveys such as The International Mathematics and Science Study (TIMSS) and the Programme for International Student Assessment (PISA).
-These surveys measure how well students at primary 4 (grade 4) and secondary 2 (grade 8) understand, apply and reason concepts in Mathematics and Science.
+Singapore’s students have achieved top rankings in global benchmarking surveys such as The International Mathematics and Science Study (TIMSS) and the Programme for International Student Assessment (PISA), thanks to a strong foundation in primary mathematics.
+These surveys assess the students’ understanding, application, and reasoning skills in Mathematics and Science in primary 4 (grade 4) and secondary 2 (grade 8).

 OBJECTIVE